zycbobby/tile38/README.md

 ## Network protocols

-It's recommended to use the [native interface](#native-interface), but there are times when only HTTP is available or when you need to test from a remote terminal.
+It's recommended to use a [client library](#client-libraries) or the [Tile38 CLI](#running), but there are times when only HTTP is available or when you need to test from a remote terminal.
 In those cases we provide an HTTP and telnet options.

 #### HTTP
 One of the simplest ways to call a tile38 command is to use HTTP.
 From the command line you can use [curl](https://curl.haxx.se/).
 For example: